philipronnmark/PhilipCoRetailManager/README.md

 # TimCoRetailManager
-A retail management built by timco enterprise solutions
+A retail management built by TimCo Enterprise Solutions